 Location details, contact information, airlines, departure and arrival flight status, transportation, facilities and services, parking, special passenger amenities, nearby hotels and answers to passengers' frequently asked questions.

 Heathrow Airport, opened on January 1, 1946, is the largest and busiest in Europe and is continuously growing.
-It operates with numerous domestic and international flights, not only within Europe but also with intercontinental flights.
+It operates with numerous domestic and international flights, not only within Europe but also with international flights around the world.

 Annual passenger traffic: 19.4 million passengers went through it in 2021.

 Tel: +44 844 335 1801.
 There are information desks in the Arrivals area of every terminal and passenger ambassadors throughout the enclosure in purple uniforms.
 On the ground floor of Terminal 5, there are also help screens.